Policies of the Finnish Union of University Researchers and Teachers (FUURT) intended to support the work and well-being of early career researchers

-20. Recognising grant-funded researchers’ contributions
+20. Recognise grant-funded researchers’ contributions

 Universities do not have a clear picture of how many grant-funded researchers are working in their institutions and what contribution they are making, particularly in terms of research and societal interaction.
 Affiliation agreements (or comparable) are also one way of identifying grant-funded researchers and recognising their contributions as part of the scientific community of the university.
 Improving statistical records may better highlight the significance of foundation funding in terms of research.

 Grant-funded researchers have the right to choose their work community.
-Universities and research institutes who are concerned with maintaining their attractiveness offer grant-funded researchers health and wellness services as well as opportunities for career development through, for example, access to university pedagogical training.
+Universities and research institutes who are concerned with maintaining their attractiveness offer grant-funded researchers health and wellbeing services as well as opportunities for career development through, for example, access to university pedagogical training.

-22. Wages for teaching and administrative duties
+22. Pay wages for teaching and administrative duties

 If the grant-funded researcher carries out work at the university or research institute that falls outside the sphere of the grant-funded research, such as teaching or administrative duties, these must be agreed on separately by means of an employment contract and wages shall be paid for them as compensation.

-23. Drafting a national action programme
+23. Let’s draft a national action programme

 In order to improve the position of grant-funded researchers, a national action programme shall be drafted that contains proposals for ways to develop the social security, pension security, unemployment security and earnings level of grant recipients.